About the Global Studies Minor

-- Yes, but you will need to supply syllabi and/or other materials which clearly demonstrate the international focus of the course.
-50% or more of the class content must have an international focus.
+- Yes, but you will need to supply syllabi and/or other materials which clearly demonstrate the focus of the course.
+50% or more of the class content must have a global focus.

 - What is the cluster worksheet?

-Tips on the cluster worksheet: Type your final draft instead of handwriting it; make sure that each section is clear, cohesive, and error-free; think of a title that represents your take on the GIS minor and indicates to your reader what your rationale is.
+Tips on the cluster worksheet: Make sure that each section is clear, cohesive, and error-free; think of a title that represents your take on the Global Studies minor and indicates to your reader what your rationale is.

 - Can I use courses I’ve taken to satisfy my GE requirements?

-- Yes.
+- Yes, provided that they are upper division units.
 There are no restrictions on this.

 - Can I take courses for the minor P/NP?

-- Yes, but please note that each College specifies the total number of units towards graduation which you may take as P/NP.
+- Yes, but please note that each college specifies the total number of units towards graduation which you may take as P/NP.
+Consult your major advisor.

-- Yes, you can apply up to 12 units (total), provided you can demonstrate the international content of these.
+- Yes, you can apply up to 12 units total (up to 8 can be used towards Requirement 2 and an additional 4 can be used towards Requirement 3).
 Transcript notation cannot be used to fulfill a requirement.
 You must receive credit through a 192 course.

 - Can I use 198s taken during UC Davis Summer Abroad programs towards Requirement 3?